Privacy Policy³

 There are restrictions on international transfers of personal data.
 You must not transfer personal data abroad, or anywhere else outside of normal rules and procedures without express permission from the DPO.

-Right of individuals
+Rights of individuals

 Individuals have rights to their data which we must respect and comply with to the best of our ability.
 We must ensure individuals can exercise their rights in the following ways:

-1. Right to be informed – providing privacy notices which are concise, transparent, intelligible and easily accessible, free of charge, that are written in clear and plain language.
 Keeping a record of how we use personal data to demonstrate compliance with the need for accountability and transparency.

-2. Right of access – enabling individuals to access their personal data and supplementary information.
+Enabling individuals to access their personal data and supplementary information.
 Allowing individuals to be aware of and verify the lawfulness of the processing activities.

-3. Right to rectification – we must rectify or amend the personal data of the individual if requested because it is inaccurate or incomplete.
+We must rectify or amend the personal data of the individual if requested because it is inaccurate or incomplete.
 This must be done without delay, and no later than one month.
 This can be extended to two months with permission from the DPO.

-4. Right to erasure – we must delete or remove an individual’s data if requested and there is no compelling reason for its continued processing.
+We must delete or remove an individual’s data if requested and there is no compelling reason for its continued processing.

-5. Right to restrict processing – we must comply with any request to restrict, block, or otherwise suppress the processing of personal data.
-We are permitted to store personal data if it has been restricted, but not process it further.
+We are permitted to store personal data if it has been restricted but not process it further.
 We must retain enough data to ensure the right to restriction is respected in the future.

-6. Right to data portability – we must provide individuals with their data so that they can reuse it for their own purposes or across different services.
+We must provide individuals with their data so that they can reuse it for their own purposes or across different services.
 We must provide it in a commonly used, machine-readable format, and send it directly to another controller if requested.

-7. Right to object – we must respect the right of an individual to object to data processing based on legitimate interest or the performance of a public interest task.
+We must respect the right of an individual to object to data processing based on legitimate interest or the performance of a public interest task.
 We must respect the right of an individual to object to processing their data for scientific and historical research and statistics.

-8. Rights in relation to automated decision making and profiling – we must respect the rights of individuals in relation to automated decision making and profiling.
+We must respect the rights of individuals in relation to automated decision making and profiling.
 Individuals retain their right to object to such automated processing, have the rationale explained to them, and request human intervention.

 Subject Access Requests